USNS Soderman (T-AKR-317)

 USNS Soderman (T-AKR-317) is a Large, Medium-Speed Roll-on/Roll-off Ship (LMSR) and is part of the Military Sealift Command.
 The USNS Soderman is in the Preposition Program which stations ships across the world with military equipment.
 The Soderman is Watson-class vehicle cargo ship built by National Steel and Shipbuilding Company.
-The ship was launched on April 26, 2002 and put into service on the 24 of September 2002.
-The ship was named after Private First Class William A. Soderman, a Medal of Honor Recipient for World War II.
+The ship was launched on April 26, 2002, and put into service on September 24, 2002.
+The ship was named after Private First Class William A. Soderman, a Medal of Honor recipient for World War II.

 Naming

 The USNS Soderman (T-AKR-317) is the second ship to be named after the Medal of Honor recipient William A. Soderman.
 The first ship has been renamed USNS GySgt.
 Fred W. Stockham (T-AK-3017) which is a Shughart-class container & roll-on roll-off.
-William A. Soderman was awarded the Medal of Honor for his heroism during World War II’s Battle of the Bulge.
+William A. Soderman was awarded the Medal of Honor for his heroism during World War II's Battle of the Bulge.
 William Soderman received the Medal of Honor from President Harry S. Truman on the White House lawn, October 12, 1945.
 The wife of William Soderman, Virginia Soderman was there for the christening of the ship.
 Names for Navy ships traditionally have been chosen and announced by the Secretary of the Navy, under the direction of the President and in accordance with rules prescribed by Congress.
 For most of the 19th century, U.S. law included language explicitly assigning the Secretary of the Navy the task of naming new Navy ships.

 Construction

 The USNS Soderman is a Watson-class Large Medium-Speed Roll on, Roll off ship.
-The ship was designed and built by Nation Steel and Shipbuilding Company.
-The ship was laid down October 31, 2000 at NASCCO’s San Diego shipyard.
-The ship was launched on April 26, 2002 with fireworks and fanfare.
+The ship was designed and built by National Steel and Shipbuilding Company (NASSCO).
+The ship was laid down October 31, 2000 at NASSCO's shipyard in San Diego, California.
+Soderman was launched in San Diego Bay on April 26, 2002.